digiwizkid/Android-Common-Proguard-Rules/README.md

 # Android-Common-Proguard-Rules

-List of most common ProGuard rules for android
+ProGuard is most popular optimizer for java bytecode.

-ProGuard is most popular optimizer for java.
+List of most common ProGuard rules for android.

 ## All rules are not tested by me, please add rules you know.